 Course Objective:

 If you want your paper to be cited, you will need to pull in your readers.
-Writing an interesting and convincing title and abstract is only half the battle; you will also need an Introduction section that awakens your readers’ interest and is clear, to the point and informative.
+Writing an interesting and convincing title and abstract is only half the battle; you will also need an introduction section that awakens your readers’ interest and is clear, to the point and informative.
 It sets out your roadmap – telling them how you plan to develop your topic and what your line of argument is.
-In this webinar, you will learn what to include in the Introduction and, in particular, how to weave together a story.
+In this workshop, you will learn what to include in the introduction and, in particular, how to weave together a story.
 Another skill is mastering different ways of making reference to the literature, and being able to say the same things that have been said many times before in an interesting, intriguing way.

 Topics: